-Northern lights Washington State tonight
+Northern lights in Washington State tonight

 Kp 1 is well below the Kp 5–6 threshold needed for aurora to be visible from Washington State.